-Helen Van De Kaa has been teaching ICT and business for 18 months.
+Helen Van De Kaa is the Head of Department of Business and Economics at British School Kathmandu.
 She explains how undertaking Qualified Teacher Learning and Skills (QTLS) has encouraged her to be more creative with the way she teaches.

 One of the main reasons I undertook my QTLS was to enable me to be able to teach in a secondary school environment.
 I like the fact it allowed me to self-assess my passion for teaching and I could focus on areas I felt needed more development so I could become a better facilitator for learning.

 My QTLS status has given me more confidence to take responsibility for my subject matter and develop the right skills to position me to develop my career to a leadership role.